Set

 Symmetric difference

-Symmetric difference between two sets AA and BB is defined by the set of all elements that belong to AA or BB, but not to both.
-It is denoted by ABA\bigoplus B.
+Symmetric difference between two sets A and B is defined by the set of all elements that belong to A or B, but not to both.
+It is denoted by A⨁B.

 Principle of Inclusion and Exclusion

-Let us suppose there are two sets AA and BB, and they share elements between each other.
-If we want to find the total no. of elements in AA and BB, without repeating any common element, then the principle of inclusion and exclusion states the following:
+Let us suppose there are two sets A and B, and they share elements between each other.
+If we want to find the total no. of elements in A and B, without repeating any common element, then the principle of inclusion and exclusion states the following:

-The number of elements of AA is added with all elements in BB.
-The sum is then subtracted from the common elements in AA and BB, which was added twice.
+The number of elements of A is added with all elements in B. The sum is then subtracted from the common elements in A and B, which was added twice.

 Principle of inclusion and exclusion of three variables

-Let the three sets be AA, BB, and CC.
+Let the three sets be A, B, and C.

 Then,